 Using the process outlined by Response to Intervention (RTI) and the Multi-Tiered Systems of Support (MTSS), a baseline profile is developed for each student.
-Data is collected to assess students' strengths and needs, incremental academic progress and growth, annual learning gains, and ongoing improvement.
+Data are collected to assess students' strengths and needs, incremental academic progress and growth, annual learning gains, and ongoing improvement.

-Typical early warning indicators for students for Green Springs High School include:
+Typical indicators of early warning indicators for students for North Gardens High School include: